seh-GAH-toh/Pumpkin-Website/README.md

 4. Build the documentation by running `bun run build`
 5. Preview the documentation by running `bun run preview`

-If you wish to see website being changed in real-time, run `bun run dev`
+If you wish to see the website being changed in real-time, run `bun run dev`